Three Questions to: Ricarda Rommerscheidt

 Why are you going on this fictional journey with Beethoven and us this year?

-I encounter Beethoven as a brand, as a tourist magnet here in Bonn daily - so often that I haven't noticed him for a long time.
-He is virtually everywhere in the form of small sculptures, souvenirs, pastries, chocolates, or as a namesake for public infrastructure: street, square, parking garage, ship, orchestra, hall, school...
+I encounter Beethoven as a brand, as a tourist magnet here in Bonn daily - so often that I haven't really noticed him for a long time.
+He is practically everywhere in the form of small sculptures, souvenirs, pastries, chocolates, or as a namesake for public infrastructure: street, square, parking garage, ship, orchestra, hall, school…

 Have there been events in your life that were directly or indirectly related to Beethoven?